 In addition to encouraging the reporting of work related injuries, Bodycote has sought to encourage the reporting of near misses and unsafe conditions.
-This has worked very well since the introduction of the new global incident reporting system and a common near miss/unsafe condition reporting system at every operational site.
+This has worked well since the introduction of the new global incident reporting system in 2013 and a common near miss/unsafe condition reporting system at every operational site.
 This much improved reporting of incidents permits us to address hazards before injury occurs.
 As our database continues to develop we will be able to analyse and prioritise our safety action programmes more effectively.

 All reportable incidents and lost time injuries are reviewed during executive management meetings and Board meetings.
 In addition, the executive management team reviews incidents which did not result in injury but were considered to have been serious or to have had a high potential impact.
 All serious incidents and high potential incidents are also reviewed by the Group SHE Committee and are cascaded within the business as appropriate to ensure that preventive actions are taken.
 This system was further strengthened in 2015 with actions being tracked via the online incident management system.

 A proactive approach to improving energy efficiency means that Bodycote has implemented a variety of systems to reduce water and gas consumption, and to re-use heat energy.
 The ongoing effort to lessen the impact on the environment has resulted in Bodycote seeking ISO 14001 accreditation at all of its facilities.
 In addition, many of our sites are in the process of obtaining ISO 50001 Energy Management Systems Standard.